Install Unified Management Portal (UMP)

 Verify that the following probes are installed, active, and responsive on your Primary Hub Server when the UMP installer runs:

 The UMP installer attempts to launch the cdm probe to gather system specifications for the robot you select.
 If the cdm probe is not installed or fails to start, a warning message displays.
 If this warning occurs, you can proceed with the UMP installation.
 However, the installer cannot inform you that the robot does not meet the minimum recommended specifications for running UMP.
 Therefore, before you install UMP, it is recommended you verify that the cdm probe is installed, active, and responsive.

 Verify that the JRE package for your OS is present in the Archive folder in Admin Console or Infrastructure Manager.
 For Windows and Linux, the packed is named

 java_jre package.
+For Solaris, the package is named jre_solaris package.
 If necessary, right-click on the package for your OS, and download it before installing UMP.
 If the JRE package for your OS is not present at installation, the UMP installer prompts you to download it.
 If the installer cannot contact these probes, an error message appears.
 Use Infrastructure Manager or Admin Console to activate, restart, or download and deploy these probes as necessary.

 Deactivate distsrv Forwarding

 If you have package forwarding set up for the distsrv probe, deactivate it before installing UMP.
 The distsrv probe can be configured to forward packages to other hubs.
 By default forwarding is activated but no hubs are specified, so packages are not forwarded.